-Before your doctor can manage your hypercalcaemia they will need to ask you a lot of questions about the history of your illness and your symptoms.
-It may seem like a lot to deal with if you are not feeling very well at the time.
-You probably just want your doctor to give you something to relieve your symptoms and leave you alone.
+Before your doctor can manage your high calcium, they will need to ask you a lot of questions about the history of your illness and your symptoms.
+It might seem like a lot to deal with if you are not feeling very well at the time.
 But it is very important that your doctor takes the time to assess all aspects of your condition so that you get the right diagnosis and treatment.

-If you are in too much pain or feeling too tired or sick, then your family and friends may be able to help with answering questions.
-If you have very severe hypercalcaemia it is unlikely that you will be able to answer the questions.
+Your family and friends might be able to help with answering questions if you are in too much pain or feeling too tired or sick.
+It is unlikely that you will be able to answer the questions if you have very high blood calcium.
 Your doctor will rely on information from the people close to you and your test results to decide on your treatment.

-Your doctor will use your answers and test results to decide whether high calcium levels are causing your symptoms or whether they could be due to something else.
+Your doctor will use your answers and test results to decide if high calcium levels are causing your symptoms or whether they could be due to something else.

-If you have a type of cancer that is likely to cause hypercalcaemia then you may be able to help prevent it or at least make sure your doctor picks it up early.
-Recognising the symptoms of hypercalcaemia is very important so that you can ask your doctor for help as soon as possible.
-Drinking plenty of fluids and staying physically active may help to prevent hypercalcaemia.
+Recognising the symptoms of high blood calcium is very important so that you can ask your doctor for help as soon as possible.
+Drinking plenty of fluids and staying physically active can help to prevent it.

-The main aims of treatment for hypercalcaemia are to lower the blood calcium levels and to relieve the symptoms.
-You will need treatment from your specialist.
-You may have to spend a day or two in hospital to get your calcium levels down.
-The following treatments can be used for hypercalcaemia.
+The main aims of treatment for high blood calcium are to lower the levels and relieve the symptoms.
+Your specialist will treat you and you might have to spend a day or 2 in hospital to get your calcium levels down.
+You might have some of the following treatments.

 Fluids through a drip help flush the extra calcium out of your system.
 Drinking plenty of fluid will help too, if you can manage it.